Mclmadden/NGC1333IRAS4/Week 3.md

 ### Tuesday - 6/25/19

-Had technical difficulties installing PySpecKit to fit a Gaussian to spectrum of `CH3OH_line8` at protostar B1
+Had technical difficulties installing PySpecKit, which would be used to fit a Gaussian to spectrum of `CH3OH_line8` at protostar B1

 Wrote code to test when the issue is resolved: